Loss of use coverage

 Loss of use coverage only applies when your home is damaged in a covered peril.
 For example, if your home was severely damaged in a flood, loss of use coverage wouldn’t apply because home insurance doesn’t cover flood damage and flood policies exclude loss of use coverage.

 There are also specific limits for this coverage.
-For example, your policy may only carry up to 30 percent of your policy’s dwelling coverage, which could be up to $60,000 on a $200,000 policy.
+If you’re wondering how to calculate loss of use for your home insurance policy, you should understand that the coverage will be a percentage of your dwelling coverage limit.
+For example, your policy may only carry up to 30 percent of your policy’s dwelling coverage, which could be up to $90,000 on a $300,000 policy.
 Be sure to talk to your insurance provider about your policy and what kind of coverage is adequate for your needs.
+Having higher limits could result in the cost of your homeowners insurance increasing, but provide more protection.

 Your insurance company may handle your loss of use payment in a few ways.
 Some insurance companies like Safeco may be able to offer immediate assistance through an advance against your claim’s settlement, while others may help you find and pay for a rental property or other temporary lodging.